 - Austin represented a Boone County resident charged with child endangerment.
 The State quickly offered Austin a plea deal which he rejected.
 Austin informed the county attorney he would be filing to dismiss the charge if the State did not do it themselves.
 The State chose to dismiss the charge before the filing of the trial information.
 State v.
 Meeks, AGCR155372.

 - Austin represented a Polk County resident charged with sexual abuse and assault with intent to commit sex abuse.
 Austin’s client was facing thirty years in prison.
-After preliminary discussions, the State offered Austin’s client agree to go to prison.
-Austin requested depositions of the alleged victim.
-Before depositions begun, the State insisted all plea negotiations were finished, and the prior deal was off the table.
+After preliminary discussions, the State offered Austin’s client an agreement to go to prison.
+Due to this, Austin requested depositions of the alleged victim.
+Before depositions began, the State insisted all plea negotiations were finished, and the prior deal was off the table.
 Austin was confident this would not be the case and proceeded.
 After questioning the alleged victim for over an hour, the State decided to end depositions, and offer Austin and his client a much more favorable plea deal.
 Austin’s client was cleared from all sexual abuse allegations, avoided prison, and would not be a registered sex offender.
 State v.
 Mutchler, FECR363891

 - Austin represented a Polk County resident who allegedly tore off another woman’s wig and struck her in the face.
 The charge was dismissed prior to trial.
 State v.
 Onaimoni, SMAC396754.

-- Austin represented a Polk County resident who originally had a different attorney, and agreed to an unfavorable plea deal with the State.
-The client subsequently retained Austin, who filed a motion in arrest of judgement to get his client out of the plea offer.
-Austin argued the client did not knowingly and intelligently enter his guilty plea, and the Court agreed, allowing Austin’s client to back out of the entire plea agreement.
-With Austin now at the negotiating table, the client secured a much more favorable deal.
+- Austin represented a Polk County resident who originally had a different attorney and agreed to an unfavorable plea deal with the State in which the client was bound to be sentenced to prison.
+Austin was subsequently retained and filed a motion in arrest of judgement arguing his client did not knowingly and intelligently enter the guilty pleas.
+The Court agreed, allowing Austin’s client to back out of the entire plea agreement.
+With Austin now at the negotiating table, the client secured a much more favorable deal and the client avoided prison.
 State v.
 Rosburg, FECR358788; AGCR358787; SMAC399940.

 - Austin represented a Polk County resident who allegedly went into another individual’s home and struck them with a chair.
 The charge was dismissed prior to trial.
 State v.
 Thomas, SMAC394760.